dvad924/quizzer/contributions.md

   The store contains the state of the entire application.
 So any data for quizzes/multiple quizzes will be in the store. individual questions, User Interface Variables ( e.g. something hidden or not ) will all be there in plain JSON ({key:'an example'})
+  Here the main piece of app state that will hold quizzes and their questions is in src/stores/modules/quizzes.js

 ## COMPONENT/DISPLAY --
   component is a visual object that is rendered to the screen could be as simple as a <div> or a paragraph of text